Extra-Practice-Code/space.extrapractice.space/README.md

-# How to put a domain from this Github online.
+# How to set up a subdomain branch and then put it online using Netlify.

 In order to use Github as a repository for our various websites on different subdomains we need to make use of the 'branches' function.
 To make a new branch using github.com:
 1. You need to logged into your account on the website and then find the space.extrapractice.space respository.